The Missing Brother Mystery

 Initial Research Question

-Who was "Thornton Hammil" listed as Owen's brother in the 1880 Chicago census, when no such person existed in any other family records?
+Who was "Thornton Hammil" listed as Owen's brother in the 1880 Chicago census, when no such person existed in any other records?
+The 1880 U.S. Census provided the only clue to this mysterious family member, but raised more questions than it answered.

 Known Information at Project Start